Is It Okay To Talk To The Child About The Alienating Parent’s Behavior?

 How Can Other Adults Be Utilized In Parental Alienation Cases?

 Other people can be used as witnesses in parental alienation cases, such as what they have observed the alienating parent say or do in front of the child.
 Those observations and statements are important.

 One of the things that Attorney Kelly Peterson has his clients do is search for such witnesses.
 If there are people that his client is aware of who has observed alienating kinds of behavior from an alienating parent, then their statements and their testimony become significant.
 Keep in mind there can be passive and active alienation.
 Just because a witness doesn’t observe something overt and intentional as far as alienation goes, that doesn’t mean they are not observing alienation.

 For more information on Talking With A Child On Parental Alienation, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.